Admitting now

 Substance-specific protocols

-Alcohol, opioid, benzodiazepine, and stimulant detox each follow a distinct clinical pathway.
+Alcohol, opioid, sedative, and stimulant detox each follow a distinct clinical pathway.
 No generic approach.

 03